Early intervention: what is it?

 - Physiotherapy can help with balance, coordination and gross motor skills like sitting, crawling and walking.

-- Speech therapy can help with speech, language, eating and drinking skills like chewing, sucking and swallowing.
+- Speech therapy can help with speech, language, and eating and drinking skills like chewing, sucking and swallowing.

 Children often benefit from a combination of therapies – this is called a multidisciplinary approach.
 And children often need different therapies or therapy combinations at different stages of their development.